s4236569/physgap/content/classes/PHYS1171/pressure.md

 The figure above shows a small *patch* of area on the surface of the ball lets call it $A_p$.
-Now we know the pressure is $10$ pa, the force must be $10*A_p$ and its direction is normal to the surface.
+Now we know the pressure is $10$ pa, the force must be $10\timesA_p$ and its direction is normal to the surface.
 This means the force points straight towards the center of the ball.

-So what is the total force that the liquid exerts on the ball if it's not immediately obvious think about it?
+So what is the total force that the liquid exerts on the ball?
+If it's not immediately obvious think about it?

 Its zero right?
 This is because for every small patch that causes a